trydave/Mentor4Nepal/README.md

   - Analyzing pedestrian/cycling infrastructure along the Nepalese Roads
   - Mapping and understanding walkability/bikeability in the Nepalese cities
   - Spatial analysis of travel distance from the perspective of peri-urban segments
+- Socio-economic/environmental components and their distribution in Nepalese cities
+- Understanding climate change perception and adaptation by stakeholders in Nepal
+- Agriculture degradation/urbanization growth and modelling their drivers
+- Impact of urbanization in Terai region: land, agriculture and food
+- Identifying inundated agricultural areas during monsoon
+- Assessment of past flood changes across Terai / Basin
+- Fusing SAR and optical data for crop/forest mapping
+- Sustainability in food water & climate ecosystem
+- Water bodies & boundaries detection with SAR
+- Surace water dynamics over long period
+- Spaceborne gravity and anomaly
+- Geospatial analysis of Twitter hashtags
+- Ecosystem services value of Nepalese regions
+- Deep / Machine Learning modelling and prediction
+- Spatial analysis of wildlife disturbances in agriculture
+- Spatio‐temporal variability of climatic indicators in Nepal
+- Identifying open space for emergency evacuations within Kathmandu
+- Annual flood/drought monitoring in Terai using multispectral or SAR imagery
+- Satellite based characterization of urban land dynamics such as urban greenness score
+- Encroachment of forest/river by human activities: spatio-temporal quantification over years
+- Relating crowdsourced landscape perceptions to landscape physical characteristics in Nepalese cities
+- Counting tree crowns and monitoring their health status using high resolution satellite/UAV imagery in Kathmandu

 Further mini-project ideas: </br>
 - https://nasaharvest.org/all-projects </br>